-СО Course Objectives CO-1 Comprehend the historical and social formations of Arab society by taking into consideration the spatial and temporal elements.
+СО The learners will be able to CO-1 Comprehend the historical and social formations of Arab society by taking into consideration the spatial and temporal elements.
 CO-2 Sketch the emergence of Islam and social-political formation in the Arabia thereafter.
 CO-3 Appraise representation on the life and teachings of Prophet Muhammad and to evaluate his impacts in the transition of Arab society.
 CO-4 Critically reflect on the Islamic state and religion under the reign of four Rashidun Caliphs and the tensions it encompasses.
 CO-5 Evaluate the process of political, social, economic, and cultural transformations in Arab society and to access its institutional manifestations.